I’ve tried peloton meditations and I love it. (I did them on the go, at the office, and even on the Delta flight.)

 What I like about the peloton body scan is the time efficiency.
 All it takes is 5 minutes to instantly feel better and be more present in the moment.

 The body scan is led by my favorite Peloton instructor, Ross Rayburn, who guides you step by step on what to do.

 Another thing I like about a peloton body scan is that this meditation can be done by everyone, regardless if you’ve practiced meditation before or not.

 Gratitude meditation is one of my favorite practices, especially done in the morning.
 You can find this meditation in the audio-only section of the peloton meditations in the app.

 In general, the peloton gratitude meditation is a 5-minute practice where you focus on 1 to 3 things that happen to you that you feel truly grateful for.

-I like to do gratitude meditation in the morning because it makes me feel happy and helps me to stay more focused on the task at hand.
+I also like to do gratitude meditation in the morning because it makes me feel happy and helps me to stay more focused on the task at hand.

 The first time I was introduced to gratitude meditation was in 2017 at the Tony Robbins event “Unleash The Power Within” in London.

-This means the moment you remind yourself about the things you feeling grateful for, your anger is replaced with pleasure, and worries are replaced with happiness.
+This means the moment you remind yourself about the things you feel grateful for, your anger is replaced with pleasure, and worries are replaced with happiness.

 But there is more.